sistla-gautam/second-brain/2Areas/NicheSolv/Reports.md

 		- started working on the unit test cases for sync service
 		- looked into whitelabeling of Appsmith
 		- got assignment 9 ER diagram reviewed by Padma.
 Need to make minor improvements in the ER diagram and then start with the queries of part 2
+	- Dec 31, 2024
+		- worked on appsmith test cases
+		- looked into white labelling